niltonperimneto/NeoCalc/README.md

 3. **Locate the Artifact**: The binary `neocalc_runner` awaits you in `target/release/`.
 It still needs the `python_gui` folder nearby because we're not magic.

 ## Credits
-- **Original Author**: The Teacher (You).
+- **Original Author**: Nilton Perim Neto.
 Created for the noble cause of education.
-- **Fork Maintainer**: The anarchist voice in your head.
-Created for the chaotic cause of "because I can."
+- **Fork Maintainer**: Nilton Perim Neto.
+Created for me."

 ## Safety Notice
 This calculator assumes no liability for failed math exams or existential crises triggered by its output.